PrefectHQ/prefect/docs/tutorial/workers.md

 Prefect will now build a custom Docker image containing your workflow code that the worker can use to dynamically spawn Docker containers whenever this workflow needs to run.

+### Modify the deployment

 If you selected `y` on the last prompt to save configuration, you should see a new `prefect.yaml` file appear.
 This file will allow you to easily modify and define multiple deployments for this repo.

-The [`prefect.yaml`](/guides/prefect-deploy/#managing-deployments) file not only holds settings for various deployments but can also contain instructions that help set up the execution environment.
+The [`prefect.yaml`](/guides/prefect-deploy/#managing-deployments) file not only holds settings for various deployments but can also contain instructions that help set up the execution environment for your flow runs.
 For example, in the context of this tutorial, we employ a [build action](/guides/prefect-deploy/#the-build-action) to create Docker images specifically for containerized flow runs.

 Diving into the auto-generated `prefect.yaml`, you'll discern your deployment parameters, reflecting choices made during the deployment creation process: